 Certifications held by advisors at the firm include certified financial planner (CFP), financial paraplanner qualified professional (FPQP), certified public accountant (CPA) and accredited investment fiduciary (AIF).

 TCI Wealth Advisors Background

 If you become a TCI client, you’ll go through a five-step process.
 Step one is a discovery meeting where you’ll discuss your values, financial goals, assets and overall preferences and interests.
 Two weeks after that, you’ll have an investment plan meeting.
 This meeting will cover what your time horizon is, your risk tolerance and what you expect for a rate of return.
 After than, it’s the mutual commitment meeting.
-Your relationship with TCI Wealth is formalized at this point and the investment plan is put in place.
+Your relationship with TCI Wealth is formalized at this point, and the firm puts your investment plan in place.